musenkishi/bahnhof-watchdog/README.md

 # Bahnhof Watchdog

 Bahnhof Watchdog is a Bun-based background service that periodically checks for current and planned outages in your area from the ISP named Bahnhof.
 It also checks if your current subscription is priced higher than what is listed on their website.
-Notifications are sent through a Discord webhook or by email (Gmail only) if any issues are found.
+Notifications are logged and sent through a webhook if any issues are found.

 ## Features

 - **Outage Check**: Monitors for current and planned outages in your area based on your postal code.
 - **Price Check**: Compares your current subscription price with the listed price on Bahnhof's website.
-- **Notifications**: Sends notifications about outages or price discrepancies through a Discord webhook or an email.
+- **Notifications**: Sends notifications about outages or price discrepancies through a webhook.

 ## Environment Variables